East L.A. walkouts: Aftermath

 Many of the student organizers became prominent in their fields.
 Moctesuma Esparza, one of the thirteen charged with disrupting the schools, who became known as the East L.A.
 13, later became a film producer.
 He helped recruit more Chicanos to Hollywood.
 Harry Gamboa Jr. became an artist and writer.
 Carlos Montes, a Brown Berets minister, was charged with arson at a hotel during the Chicano Moratorium protest against the Vietnam War; after fleeing the country, he eventually faced trial and was acquitted.
 Paula Crisostomo became a school administrator, where she continues to fight for reform.
 Vickie Castro was elected to the Los Angeles Los Angeles Unified School District Board of Education.
 Carlos Muñoz, Jr., went on to a teaching and research career at the University of California, Berkeley.
 Carlos R. Moreno, who participated in the Camp Hess Kramer conference, went on to study law and eventually became a judge for the Supreme Court of California.

 The student actions of 1968 inspired later protests that used similar tactics, including the 1994 student walkouts against California Proposition 187, the 2006 student walkouts against H.R.
-4437, the 2009 walkouts against Arizona's SB1070, and the 2007 walkouts in support of the proposed Cesar Chavez holiday.
-Additionally, many films, documentaries, biographies, and more have been produced as a result of the Walkouts; some of the projects contain a direct recounting of the Blowouts while others tell similar, loosely based stories.
-Some of these media projects include Stand and Deliver, Freedom Writers, Precious Knowledge, Racism on Trial by Ian F. Haney López, and more.
+4437, the 2009 walkouts against Arizona SB 1070, and the 2007 walkouts in support of the proposed Cesar Chavez holiday.
+Additionally, many films, documentaries, biographies, and more have been produced as a result of the walkouts; some of the projects contain a direct recounting of the Blowouts while others tell similar, loosely based stories.
+Some films include Stand and Deliver, Freedom Writers, and Precious Knowledge.

 The walkouts also inspired a massive cultural awakening among the Chicano/a community.
 Many Latinos who were forced to assimilate into the American lifestyle began to embrace their Chicano/a identity.
 This sparked the uptick in the creation of Chicano/a Studies.
-Universities like California State University, Los Angeles, started a Mexican American Studies program, which is also known as Chicana/o Studies.
-Carlos Munoz Jr. played a key role in the creation of this program at the State University.
-Today, there are over 400 universities and colleges that have problems that studying Latina/o in the United States and their extensive history.
-According to Dolores Delgado Bernal, the California State University, Los Angeles, Chicana/o Studies Department Chair, it's been said, “The number of students majoring in Chicano Studies has grown almost 40% over the past 18 months…” She also made two inferences on why she believed the causes of the growth in Chicano Studies.
-She said it could have been because of the political climate, or students are more interested in the subject and want to learn more about Chicano Studies with all that entails.
+Universities like UCLA started a Mexican American Studies program, which is also known as Chicana/o Studies.
+Carlos Munoz Jr. played a key role in the creation of this program.
+Today, over 400 universities and colleges have programs studying Latina/o/xs in the United States and their extensive history.
+As of 2019, the enrollment in Chicano studies at UCLA is still growing, increasing over 40% in just 18 months.